blorente/decorat/wiki/stories/the_promotion.md

 ---

 By the tenth query, I felt my head about to explode.
-Quick breaths drew the smell of blood, coming fron the wounds the metal edges of the armrest had cut in my tight-gripping fingers.
+Quick breaths drew the smell of blood, coming from the wounds the metal edges of the armrest had cut in my tight-gripping fingers.

 My legs were shaking from the impact of the last explosion.
 A bolt-round from a traitor Astartes splitting some Comissar Friedrik in half.